Duration: 12 Days

 Day 01: Arrival in Kathmandu (1,300m/4,264ft)

 Upon our arrival in the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Himalayan Glacier who will drop us off at our hotel.
-After checking in, we take a rest or visit Himalayan Glacier’s office.
+After checking in, we take a rest or visit Good Karma Trekking Office.
 We may also stroll in the streets of Thamel, a tourist hub in Kathmandu for some souvenir shopping.
-In the evening, there will be a welcome dinner hosted by Himalayan Glacier.
+In the evening, there will be a welcome dinner hosted by Good karma Trekking.
 During our dinner, we will enjoy excellent traditional Nepalese cuisine.

 Day 02: Kathmandu: Sightseeing and Trek Preparation